material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 **Delegated execution**

 An Executor could also delegate its work to a platform-native API, like Web Animations or  CoreAnimation.
-The Executor would be responsible for informing the Runtime of two things: when remote execution will start, and when remote execution has ended.
+The Executor would be responsible for informing the Runtime of two things: when delegated execution will start, and when delegated execution has ended.

 <!--